BakhturinaPolina/billionaire_novels_rating_predictor/src/stage06_labeling/openrouter_experiments/prompts_with_snippets.md

 ## System Prompt

-The system prompt includes a new "REPRESENTATIVE SNIPPETS" section that instructs the model on how to use snippets:
+The system prompt includes a "REPRESENTATIVE SNIPPETS" section that instructs the model on how to use snippets:

 ```
 REPRESENTATIVE SNIPPETS
 - You will be given several short snippets (usually 3–6 sentences) taken from documents in this topic.
 - These are more informative than the keyword list for fine distinctions:
   - whether kisses are rough or gentle,
   - whether rage is emotional vs physical,
   - whether a date is a picnic in a park vs dinner in a restaurant,
   - whether a sexual act is a blowjob, fingering, clitoral stimulation, etc.
 - When snippets and keywords disagree, trust the snippets.
 - Use the snippets as primary evidence for:
   - scene type (kitchen argument, car makeout, office meeting, research discussion),
   - emotional tone (angry, tender, playful, humiliated),
   - explicit sexual acts (e.g., blowjob, fingering, breast play, anal sex, clitoral stimulation).

-- Do NOT euphemize clearly explicit sexual acts.
-Label them factually:

-  - "Blowjob in Car", "Clitoral Stimulation on Couch", "Breast Foreplay in Bed".

-- Keep wording neutral and non-romanticized; this is for scientific analysis, not for readers' enjoyment.
 ```

+For the complete system prompt, see `prompts.md`.

 ## User Prompt Template